-The net change in cash within a cash flow statement refers to the increase or decrease of cash and cash equivalent balances within a specified period.
-And it factors in the net changes in cash for investing, financing and operating activities.
+The net change in cash within a cash flow statement refers to the increase or decrease of cash and cash equivalent balances within a specified period, unlike a balance sheet that shows what companies own and owe in the form of assets and liabilities.
+The net change in cash is an important metric that factors in the net changes in cash for investing, financing and operating activities.

 Net Change in Cash: The Basics

-However, you can calculate the net increase in cash by comparing the difference between cash and cash equivalents at the beginning of the accounting period and at the end to determine how much more money a company has made over the specified period.
-However, if an organization has less than it began with, it will have a net decrease in cash.
+However, you can calculate the net increase in cash by comparing the difference between cash and cash equivalents at the beginning of the accounting period and at the end to determine how much more money a company has made over the specified period, depending on things like cash flow from operations.
+But if an organization has less than it began with, it will have a net decrease in cash.

 What Is Net Cash Formula?

-The net cash formula for calculating the net change in cash from a cash flow statement depends on the sum of all incoming cash and outgoing monies.
-You can calculate it in two primary ways, but both strategies involve figuring out the net cash for the current accounting period.
+The net cash formula for calculating the net change in cash from a cash flow statement depends on the sum of all incoming cash and outgoing monies, regardless of business operations.
+You can calculate the net change in cash in two primary ways, but both strategies involve figuring out the net cash for the current accounting period.

-In this case, net cash refers to the difference between the company’s cash and cash equivalents compared to its liabilities.
-And you can use it to determine a business’s liquidity and ability to pay off its debts.
+In this case, the Corporate Finance Institute explains that net cash refers to the difference between the amount of cash and cash equivalents of a small business compared to its liabilities.
+You can use it to determine a company’s liquidity and ability to pay off its debts.

 Net cash flow = total cash inflow – total cash outflow

-In both of the above cases, the result will give you the current cash balance.
-Therefore, you will need to compare the balance to the previous accounting period’s cash balance to find the net change in cash.
+In both of the above cases, the result will give you the cash increase or decrease during the period.
+You can then add this net cash to the beginning cash balance to get the company's ending cash balance for the period.

 Calculate Net Change in Cash From a Cash Flow Statement